inappstory/web-sdk/README.md

 # Stories Widget

-This documentation is for version 2.6.6.
+This documentation is for version 2.7.0.

+## Migration guide from 2.6.7 to 2.7.0
+The default value of sharePanel.targets has changed\
+v2.6.7 - ["vk", "facebook", "twitter", "linkedin"]\
+v2.7.0 - ["vk", "facebook", "twitter", "linkedin", "telegram"]\
+New fields in AppearanceCommonOptions (closeButtonPosition, closeButton, loaderColors) affect all readers (StoryReader, StoryFavoriteReader, GameReader)\
+Readers loader default colors is now (color: "white", accentColor: "transparent")\
+GameReader SplashScreen default background color - black

 ## Migration guide from 2.4.10 to 2.4.11
-The signature of storyManager.showOnboardingStories method has changed 2.4.10 version - showOnboardingStories(appearanceManager: AppearanceManager, customTags?: string);
+The signature of storyManager.showOnboardingStories method has changed\
+2.4.10 version - showOnboardingStories(appearanceManager: AppearanceManager, customTags?: string);\
 2.4.11 version - showOnboardingStories(appearanceManager: AppearanceManager, options?: {feed?: string, customTags?: string});

 ## Migration guide from 2.3.5 to 2.4.x
-The signature of the StoriesList constructor has changed 2.3.5 version - constructor(mountSelector: string, appearanceManager: AppearanceManager, feedSlug?: string);
+The signature of the StoriesList constructor has changed\
+2.3.5 version - constructor(mountSelector: string, appearanceManager: AppearanceManager, feedSlug?: string);\
 2.4.0 version - constructor(mountSelector: string, appearanceManager: AppearanceManager, options?: {feed?: string, testKey?: string});

 ## Migration guide from 2.2.x to 2.3.x
-Changes event names for storiesList instance from "startLoading" and "endLoading" to "startLoad" and "endLoad"
+Changes event names for storiesList instance\
+from "startLoading" and "endLoading" to "startLoad" and "endLoad"\
+\

-The status of loading storiesList is added to "endLoad" event
+The status of loading storiesList is added to "endLoad" event\
+\

-Field "read" in [Slider card item options](#slider-card-options) changed to "opened"
+Field "read" in [Slider card item options](#slider-card-options) changed to "opened"\
+\

-For use custom feed - pass feedSlug as third argument to StoriesList constructor Value by default - "default" const storiesList = new storyManager.StoriesList("#stories_widget", appearanceManager, "customFeed");
+For use custom feed - pass feedSlug as third argument to StoriesList constructor\
+Value by default - "default"\
+const storiesList = new storyManager.StoriesList("#stories_widget", appearanceManager, "customFeed");